mbarenstein/ProPublica_COMPAS_Data_Revisited/README.md

 <img src="arXiv_ProPub_COMPAS_Revisited_files/figure-gfm/compas-screen-date-figures-by-recid-ProPub-2year-data-1.png" title="Figure 4: Persons by COMPAS Screen Date (7-day bins) by Recidivism Status - ProPublica Two-Year Dataset" alt="Figure 4: Persons by COMPAS Screen Date (7-day bins) by Recidivism Status - ProPublica Two-Year Dataset" style="display: block; margin: auto;" />

-*\[Note: There is also a visible drop in COMPAS screens or cases during two months in mid-2013 (for recidivists and non-recidivists alike).
+*\[Note: There is also an unrelated, but very visible, drop in COMPAS screens or cases during two months in mid-2013 (for recidivists and non-recidivists alike).
 This is a separate issue, however, which seems to be present in the original dataset that ProPublica received from Broward County, FL.
 So this particular issue does not appear to be a data processing mistake by ProPublica, and I do not address this in my paper\]*

-As I show in my paper, the data processing mistake I identify **leads to recidivism rates that are biased upward by over 24%**.
+As I show in my paper, the data processing error I identify **leads to recidivism rates that are biased upward by over 24%**.
 It also affects the positive and negative predictive values.
-On the other hand, the data processing error has little impact on some of the other key statistical measures, which are less susceptible to changes in the relative share of recidivists, such as the false positive and false negative rates, and the overall accuracy.
+On the other hand, the data processing error has little impact on some of the other key statistical measures, which are less susceptible to changes in the relative share of recidivists.
+In particular, the accuracy, false positive rate, and false negative rate.

 -----